fleek-network/fleek-network-docs/guides/Node Operators/running-a-node-in-docker.md

 sudo docker logs -f lightning-cli
 ```

-If you have wraped the [docker container as a systemd service](#run-the-docker-container-as-systemd-service), you can use the same commands found when installed natively, such as:
+If you have wrapped the [docker container as a systemd service](#run-the-docker-container-as-systemd-service), you can use the same commands found when installed natively, such as:

 For standard output: